MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-ransomware.md

 ---
 # required metadata

-title: Overview of threat protection scenario - Cloud App Security
+title: Overview of threat protection scenario
 description: This topic describes the scenario for protecting your organization against threats in your cloud environment.
 keywords:
 author: shsagir